 Answer.

-Add appropriate multiples of the equaitons.
+Add appropriate multiples of the equations.

 When is the substitution method easier than elimination?